-- For six consecutive years, ranked among the nation's 50 best hospitals for cardiology and heart surgery by U.S. News & World Report.
+- For eight consecutive years, ranked among the nation's 50 best hospitals for cardiology and heart surgery by U.S. News & World Report.

 - Ranked for two consecutive years as one of the nation's 50 Top Cardiovascular Hospitals by Thomson Reuters.